Ann Swidler: Early life and career

 Swidler was born on December 11, 1944.
+She was raised in Knoxville, Tennessee.
+Her father was an attorney with the Tennessee Valley Authority and her mother was a secretary.
+Her family, which is Jewish, experienced anti-Semitism in Tennessee.

+She began studies at Radcliffe College (at the time, the women's part of Harvard University) in the fall of 1962.
 She graduated from Harvard University with a Bachelor of Arts degree in 1966 and received her Master of Arts degree in 1971 and Doctor of Philosophy degree in 1975 from the University of California, Berkeley.
 Her dissertation was titled Organization Without Authority: A Study of Two Alternative Schools, it was published as a book in 1979 as Organization Without Authority: Dilemmas of Social Control in Free Schools.
 Her advisor was Arlie Hochschild, and was also mentored by Robert N. Bellah, Reinhard Bendix, and Neil Smelser.

 In 1982 she was a recipient of the John Simon Guggenheim Memorial Foundation Fellowship.
 With sociologists John W. Meyer and W. Richard Scott, Swidler received funding from the Russell Sage Foundation for "Due Process in Organizations", and in 2009–10 she was a Russell Sage Foundation Visiting Scholar.
 In 2013 she was elected to the American Academy of Arts and Sciences.